 The Hooke Medal is awarded every year by the BSCB and recognises an emerging leader in cell biology.
-The award is named after Robert Hooke, the eminent 17th century natural philosopher and author of Micrographia (the world’s first comprehensive illustrated book on microscopy) and is given to an individual who has made an outstanding contribution to UK Cell Biology – until we extended the period of eligibility in May 2014 this has usually been within the first 10 years of establishing their own lab.
-The medal is presented annually at the annual Spring Meeting after which the winner delivers their research talk.
-You can peruse the list of previous winners of the Hooke Medal.
+The award was first made in 2000 and is named after Robert Hooke, the eminent 17th century natural philosopher and author of Micrographia (the world’s first comprehensive illustrated book on microscopy).
+It is given to an individual who started their own group within the last 14 years (with allowances for legitimate career breaks).

 The medal shows Robert Hooke’s microscope and the cork cells he first described.
 It was designed by Dr Brad Amos.

-The winner of the 2015 Hooke medal was Kebs Hodivala-Dilke
+The winner of the 2021 Hooke medal is Stephen Royle